TebogoNkomondo/shareM/README.md

 # shareM

-- ShareM is an online blogging platform.
+- ShareM is an online blogging platform that was developed on Javascript, HTML and CSS.
+User data is stored on a MongoDB database.

 ### Features
 - Personal account creation.